 In order to be environmentally friendly and cut down on the amount of trash we produce, we will not have cups at the aid stations.
 So, please carry a water bottle, hydration pack or collapsible cup on the course.

 Racers must stay on the designated course.
 Shortcutting will result in a disqualification.
 If you go off course, you must return to the same point you exited in order to continue.

-In the case of unforeseeable circumstances due to weather or other extenuating circumstances that prevents the safe continuation of the race, race officials may end the race at any given time.
+In the case of unforeseeable circumstances due to weather or other extenuating circumstances that prevents the safe continuation of the race, race officials may end the race at any given time without a refund of unused portions.
 This rule will be implemented in the most extreme cases for the safety of the runners or officials.